The Getty

 »Conditions and Effects hierarchy

-Contains descriptors for physical characteristics perceptible in or on materials or objects that are the result of particular physical circumstances or of spontaneous physical or chemical change.
+Contains concept records for physical characteristics perceptible in or on materials or objects that are the result of particular physical circumstances or of spontaneous physical or chemical change.

 • Regarding other Hierarchies

-Terms for processes of physical change are found in the Processes and Techniques hierarchy, and some of those descriptors can designate both the process and the effect (e.g., corrosion).
+Concept records for processes of physical change are found in the Processes and Techniques hierarchy, and some of those terms can designate both the process and the effect (e.g., corrosion).

-• Descriptors for forms or effects purposefully added to objects as ornament (e.g., air traps) are found in the Design Elements hierarchy.
+• Concept records for forms or effects purposefully added to objects as ornament (e.g., air traps) are found in the Design Elements hierarchy.

 • Organization